Cinematic Wedding Videos: What They Are and How to Make Them

 • Highlight film: A typical wedding highlights film lasts two to six minutes.
 Some videographers break this category into two to four and four to six-minute options.
 It condenses the day’s key moments and most beautiful shots into a compact package.

-• Extended or narrative highlights: Many videographers present an option between their standard highlight video and their feature edit.
+• Extended or narrative highlights: Many videographers present an option between their standard highlight video and their feature film edit.
 This could be an extended or narrative highlight film.
 An edit in this category will likely run for six to 10 minutes.

 • Feature film: A feature film is a cinematic edit that tells the wedding day’s story.
 Shots may or may not be in chronological order.
 The standard duration for these films is 16 to 20 minutes.